hlhtddx/device_hlhtddx_BaiQi/README.md

 # Overview
-BaiQi is the android product configuration for car platform based on flounder
+BaiQi(白起) is the android product configuration for car platform based on flounder(Nexus 9)